MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-vendor-invoice.md

      - **Project Operations integration project vendor invoice export entity (msdyn_projectvendorinvoices)**: This table map synchronizes vendor invoice header information.
 Only vendor invoices with at least one line that contains a project ID are synchronized to Dataverse.
      - **Project Operations integration project vendor invoice line export entity (msdyn_projectvendorinvoicelines)**: This table map synchronizes vendor invoice line information.
 Only lines that contain a project ID are synchronized to Dataverse.

      > [!NOTE]
-     > Vendor invoice details in Dataverse are not editable.
+     > As part of 10.0.38 upgrade, a new version dual write map version 1.0.0.6 has been created for vendor invoice lines which allows to perform intercompany vendor invoices.
+To achieve this functionality, integration keys has been changed.
+In case if dual write map for vendor invoice lines stopped working then follow below steps: Go to Dual write maps using Data management workspace, Select integration Key on Action pane, Select project vendor invoice line integration key and remove msdyn_owningcompany from the integartion key.
+Make sure that only msydyn_externalinvoiceline is the only field for vendor invoice line integration key.

-Tax subledger, vendor subledger, and other financial postings are recorded as applicable in Dynamics 365 Finance when the vendor invoice is posted.
+Tax subledger, vendor subledger, and other financial postings are recorded as applicable in Dynamics 365 Finance when the vendor invoice is posted. vendor invoices are not editable in Dataverse.

 ![Vendor invoice integration.](media/DW7VendorInvoice.png)